 - Mental problems.
-Drugs can cause people to have bizarre behaviour.
-There are thousands of admissions to hospital each year for drug-related behavioural and mental problems.
+Drugs can cause people to have bizarre behavior.
+There are thousands of admissions to hospital each year for drug-related behavioral and mental problems.
 Drugs can cause people to develop depression or anxiety.

 - People can become very ill or die from drug overdose.

 - Illegal drugs are often not pure, and people don’t always know what they are taking.